ample/kitchen1883-com/stories/__notes__/global-styles.md

 # Global Styles

 This component combines normalized CSS with the default Kitchen1883 brand.
 Styles can be found in `components/global/styles.scss` and `components/global/ref/normalize.css`.
+Except for bug fixes, these files shouldn't be edited since they may break dependent component styles.

 ## No Import Required